gvwilson/buildtogether.tech/src/teams/index.md

 they won't have known while they were working what they were going to be rated on.

-Asking people on a team to [%i "peer evaluation" %]rate their peers[%/i%] is a common practice in industry.
+Asking people on a team to rate their peers[%i "peer evaluation" %] is a common practice in industry.
 Instructors sometimes shy away from it because they're afraid students will gives everyone in the team a high rating in order to boost grades.
 However, this actually occurs fairly infrequently